kadena-io/kadena-evm-sandbox/README.md

    },
    ```

-   After updating the Hardhat configuration file, you should have a `hardhat.config.js` file with configuration settings similar to the following:
+   After updating the Hardhat configuration file, you should have a `hardhat.config.js` or `hardhat.config.ts` file with configuration settings similar to the following:

    ```javascript
     sandbox: {